|

 Technical and Custom Support

-12-month maintenance extensions include code updates and quick-response technical support via E-mail, phone and fax.
+and quick-response technical support via E-mail, phone and fax.

 Expert Consulting and Customization Services

-Consult with our experienced engineers early to avoid expensive pitfalls later.
+Consult with our experienced engineers early to avoid

 Documentation

-Comprehensive documentation customized for your load.
 Available in a searchable soft format or in hardcopy.
-All nomenclature complies with
+All nomenclature

 ITU-T.